Learning Calibrated Uncertainties for Domain Shift: A Distributionally Robust Learning Approach: Introduction

-{\bf Our contributions.} We show that Eq. (\ref{eq:dratio}) falls under a deep distributionally robust learning (DRL) framework.
-While many previous DRL methods~\cite{liu2020robust,nakka2020chance} operate in low dimensional spaces using kernel density estimators, our framework needs to work with deep features, thus requiring density estimation in high dimensional spaces.
-We show that the deep DRL framework scales to real-world computer vision tasks, and is able to produce calibrated uncertainties under domain shift.
+Eq.~\ref{eq:dratio} is based on the distributionally robust learning (DRL) framework.
+DRL is an adversarial risk minimization framework that involves a two-player minimax game between a predictor and an adversary \cite{grunwald2004game}.
+While many previous DRL methods~\cite{liu2020robust,nakka2020chance} operate in low-dimensional spaces using kernel density estimators for the density ratio estimation, we develop a DRL method to scale up to real-world computer vision tasks, which is able to produce calibrated uncertainties under domain shift. {\bf The highlights of the paper are}:

-Our technical contributions can be summarized as follows: \begin{itemize}[leftmargin=13pt,topsep=0pt] \item[1)] We propose a deep DRL framework for uncertainty estimation under domain shift.
-We make the framework end-to-end differentiable for training at scale, by introducing an additional binary domain classifier network which learns to predict density ratios between source and target domain (See Figure \ref{fig:network}(a)).
-We also introduce a regularized DRL framework to further promote smoothed model prediction and improve the calibration.
-We derive the prediction form (Thm. \ref{thm:para}) and train the entire regularized model end-to-end.
+\textbf{1)} For the first time to our best knowledge, we propose a DRL method for uncertainty estimation under domain shift.
+We introduce a density ratio estimator which learns to predict the density ratios between source and target domains (Fig.~\ref{fig:network}(a)).
+The density ratio estimator and the target classifier are trained simultaneously in an end-to-end fashion.
+We also introduce additional regularization to improve calibration performance.
+A comparison of our framework with the most related DRL work is shown in Table \ref{tab:drl_compare}.

-\item[2)] We demonstrate that the estimated density ratio reflects the relative distance of an instance from both domains (Figure \ref{fig:network}(b)).
-We show that it is correlated with human selection frequency which can be regarded as a proxy of the human uncertainty perception.
+\textbf{2)} We show that the estimated density ratio reflects the distance of a test sample from both training and test distributions (Fig.~\ref{fig:network}(b)).
+Our experiments further empirically show that these estimates are also well correlated with human selection frequencies, based on the ground-truth labels in ImageNetV2.

-\item[3)] We empirically show that the top-1 class predictions are more calibrated than the empirical risk minimization (ERM) based training and temperature scaling.
+\textbf{3)} We empirically show that the top-1 class predictions of DRL are more calibrated than empirical risk minimization and temperature scaling on Office31, Office-Home, and VisDA.
+We measure the level of calibration using expected calibration error (ECE), Brier Score and reliability plot.

-\item[4)] We integrate our method as a plugin module in downstream applications such as unsupervised domain adaption and semi-supervised learning, leading to significant improvements.
-For example, incorporating self-training ~\cite{zou2019confidence} with DRL leads to state-of-the-art performance on VisDA-2017~\cite{visda2017}.
-Incorporating Fixmatch~\cite{sohn2020fixmatch} with DRL improves the original Fixmatch by a relative 17\% increase in accuracy under the cross-domain setting. \end{itemize}
+\textbf{4)} We integrate our method as a plug-in module in downstream applications such as unsupervised domain adaption and semi-supervised learning, leading to significant improvements.
+For example, incorporating self-training with DRL leads to state-of-the-art performance on VisDA-2017 and a $6\%$ improvement on hard examples.
+Incorporating Fixmatch with DRL improves the original Fixmatch by a relative 17\% increase in accuracy under the cross-domain setting.